Prisons and Camps, July 1974 (32.12)

 *

-In Camp 19 Boris Azernikov, Kronid Lyubarsky and Boris Penson (‘aeroplane’ trial, sentenced to 10 years, CCE 17.6) staged a hunger strike from 17 to 24 June.
+In Camp 19 Boris Azernikov, Kronid Lyubarsky and Boris Penson (‘aeroplane’ trial, 10-year sentence, CCE 17.6-1) staged a hunger strike from 17 to 24 June.

 They were protesting against the irregularity with which their mail was delivered and dispatched, and the arbitrary confiscation and ‘disappearance* of letters, particularly those from abroad.
 After the hunger strike, they received many letters of different dates of writing and posting, all together.